 Norwalk's identity continues to be deeply connected to its history and evolving relationship to Norwalk Harbor and Long Island Sound.
 Norwalkers benefit from the environmental, economic, recreational, and cultural benefits of this close relationship to the coast and harbor.
-In the twenty-first century, we have entered an era of uncertainty because of the trajectory of climate change and its impacts on sea level rise.
+Through its Municipal Coastal Program embodied in the POCD and Zoning Regulations and through its Harbor Management Plan, Norwalk manages the beneficial use and conservation of its coastal resources in accordance with the requirements of the Connecticut Coastal Management Act and other pertinent legislation.
+In the twenty-first century, we have entered an era of uncertainty because of the trajectory of projected climate change and its impacts on sea level rise.
 The City must plan to adapt to change while preserving the essential qualities of its coastal identity.